Xilinx/imagebuilder/README.md

 Where:
 - MEMORY_START and MEMORY_END specify the start and end of RAM.

+- LOAD_CMD specifies the u-boot command used to load the binaries.
+This can be left out of the config and be (over)written by the -t CLI argument.
+It has to be set either in the config file or CLI argument though.

 - EFI specifies if the bootefi boot command should be used over booti.
   If set to anything other than "n", "no", or "false" it will enable